-One of the two Visix media players on campus drives content to six LCD displays, while the second delivers content to all cable-ready households in the region on Comcast local cable channel 60.
-The displays at the college range from 37- to 42-inch screens and are placed in high traffic areas and entrances to buildings.
-Messages might be date reminders for enrollment and student clubs, cafe hours and food specials, special events, or pictures from the student barbeque.
+One of the two Visix media players on campus drives content to six LCD displays, while the second delivers content to all cable-ready households in the region on local cable channel 60.
+The displays at the college are placed in high traffic areas and entrances to buildings.
+Messages might be date reminders for enrollment and student clubs, cafe hours and food specials, special events or pictures from the student barbeque.

-The cable channel attracts participants for specialty and re-certification classes in various fields, as well as advertising the college itself.
-MECC also runs videos of the graduation ceremony and other special events via their channel players.
-“We use three content windows on the displays – two smaller ones showing slides and the other half showing video, with a local radio station playing as background audio.
+The cable channel attracts participants for specialty and recertification classes in various fields, as well as advertising the college itself.
+MECC also runs videos of the graduation ceremony and other special events via their digital signage players.
+“We use three playlists on the displays – two smaller ones showing messages and the other half showing video, with a local radio station playing as background audio.
 We also use tickers across the bottom of the screen for various announcements,” Kennedy tells us.

 Kennedy tells us that prior to their purchase of AxisTV, they had been using standard television sets and an old system to drive content.
-“It was a real dinosaur,” she says, “and it just used frames, nothing more.
-If you wanted video, you had to go through a DVD player, which burnt up in three months.”
+“It was a real dinosaur,” she says.
 Even such a short period of primitive digital signage whetted their appetite.
 “Everyone loved the concept, but we needed a better solution.”
 Robert Wright, from the Computing and Information Technology Department, researched modern digital signage systems and liked AxisTV the best.
 “Robert’s our tech guy who installed the Visix system and LCD Displays.
 I totally trust his judgment.”

 Kennedy creates most of the content herself.
 “People send me an email telling me what they want up there and then I personalize it.
 I have a clip-art library for icon recognition and I use PowerPoint a lot,” she says.
 “I love the fact that I can sit right here at my desk and do it all.
 Plus, I have a display behind me so I can see any changes as soon as I hit refresh.”